-Allergic Reactions on the Lips: What Causes Them, and How Can I Treat Them?
+Allergic Reactions on the Lips: Causes and Treatments

 Cheilitis is an inflammation of the lips and happens if you get an infection, lick your lips frequently, or are exposed to an irritant or allergen.